cerner/terra-core/packages/terra-avatar/docs/about.md

 # Terra Avatar

-The `terra-avatar` package contains three separate sub-components: avatar, facility, and multi-user.
-Go to their respective documentation tabs for in depth information on examples and accepted props.
+The `terra-avatar` package contains three components: `avatar`, `facility`, and `multi-user`.
+View their respective documentation tabs for in depth information on accepted props and examples.

 ## Getting Started